drduh/macOS-Security-and-Privacy-Guide/README.md

 You should also read [OpenPGP Best Practices ](https://help.riseup.net/en/security/message-security/openpgp/best-practices)

-If you don't already have a gpg keypair, create one now with `gpg --gen-key`.
+If you don't already have a gpg keypair, create one now with `gpg --gen-key`

 Read online guides and practice encrypting and decrypting email to yourself and your friends.
 Get them interested in this stuff!